+To estimate the true spatial extent, we correct for seeing and lensing shear effects as described in Section \ref{sec:shearing_lensing_correction}, and quantify the maximum spatial extent of \mgii\ emission in this galaxy as ${\rm \Delta \delta\ or\ \Delta y = 30.0_{-0.5}^{+0.7} }$ kpc and ${\rm \Delta \alpha\ or\ \Delta x = 24.8_{-0.5}^{+0.5} }$ kpc, respectively.
+Even after correcting for atmospheric seeing and lensing shear, the \mgii\ emission is spatially more extended along the declination direction by $20.9_{-0.6}^{+0.7}$\% (See Table \ref{tab:CARC_MgII_distances}).

-The residual \mgii\ emission has some extended shell like structure at $\sim$ -5 and 10 kpc in the $\Delta x$ direction (Figure \ref{fig:sourceMgII_full_CARC}, middle panel).
-These shells could be associated with the spiral arm of the galaxy itself.
-To test that hypothesis, we extract three light weighted spectra: One for the left shell, one for right shell, and one for the middle core.
+The \mgii\ emission has some extended shell-like structure at $\sim$ -5 and 10 kpc in the $\Delta x$ direction (Figure \ref{fig:source_OII_FeII_MgII_full_CARC}, top right panel).
+These shells could be associated with a spiral arm of the galaxy itself.
+To test this hypothesis, we extract three light weighted spectra: One for the left shell, one for the right shell, and one for the middle core.
 For these three regions, we compute the systemic redshift by using the \oii\ emission line and compute the kinematics of the \mgii\ emission components.
-The detailed models will be described in a future paper (Shaban et al. 2021 in preparation) but the resultant \mgii\ emission velocities are almost identical within error bars for all three regions, whereas the systemic redshifts are varying.
+The detailed models will be described in a future paper (Shaban et al. in preparation) but the resultant \mgii\ emission velocities are almost identical within error bars for all three regions, whereas the systemic redshifts are varying.
 This rules out the possibility that these structures are associated with the spiral arms of the galaxy, and are indeed gas structures only traced by \mgii\ emission.
-This is also seen qualitatively in Figure \ref{fig:sourceMgII_full_CARC}, right panel.
+This is also seen qualitatively in the bottom right panel of Figure \ref{fig:source_OII_FeII_MgII_full_CARC}.
 The source-plane reconstructed HST image traces the stars of the galaxy, which is spatially offset from the location of the \mgii\ emitting regions.